 - Connected homes

 - Drop in the prices of sensors — the average price of sensors has dropped from US$ 1.20 to 55 cents in the last ten years.
 This price drop has made it possible for manufacturers to include sensor technology in their devices.

 - Development of IPv6 — Although IPv4 supports approximately over 4 Bn addresses, the sheer volume of connected devices has led to the demand for a bigger version of Internet Protocol (IP).
 The development of IPv6 will be crucial in handling a plethora of IoT devices in the future.

 - The proliferation of smartphones is another key factor that has enabled the growth of IoT.
 Smartphones are being increasingly used as a remote control for homes, cars, and TV.

 Challenges for the Internet of Things

-Concerns about privacy is one of the biggest challenges for the global Internet of Things market.
+Concerns about privacy are the biggest challenges for the global Internet of Things market.
 If security and safety aspects surrounding the Internet of Things are not addressed, hackers might have a field day getting information about us.
 Therefore, it is very important that security and safety concerns surrounding the Internet of Things are taken very seriously and implemented before the IoT goes mainstream.

-The devices that will connected over the internet will use multiple platforms that will be different from one another on the basis of technology.
+The devices that will be connected to the internet will use multiple platforms that will be different from one another on the basis of technology.
 In order to provide a seamless experience to all the stakeholders in the Internet of Things, a uniform protocol will need to be established.

 These were some of the drivers and challenges associated with the Internet of Things market.
 According to industry experts, Internet of Things will be bigger than the previous two technological revolutions — the advent of internet and proliferation of smartphones.
-Well, in order to truly harness the benefits of Internet of Things, sustained effort and continuous innovation will be required.
+Well, in order to truly harness the benefits of the Internet of Things, sustained the effort, and continuous innovation will be required.